wacncontent/CustomizeTool/addCommentOutput/articles/sql-data-warehouse/sql-data-warehouse-manage-monitor.md

 <properties
-   pageTitle="Monitor your workload using DMVs | Microsoft Azure" description="Learn how to monitor your workload using DMVs." services="sql-data-warehouse" documentationCenter="NA"
+   pageTitle="Monitor your workload using DMVs | Windows Azure" description="Learn how to monitor your workload using DMVs." services="sql-data-warehouse" documentationCenter="NA"